groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerPoint Open XML Slide Show (.ppsx) files are created using Microsoft PowerPoint 2007 and above for Slide Show purpose.
+Represents a PowerPoint Open XML Slide Show (.ppsx) files, which are created using Microsoft PowerPoint 2007 and above for Slide Show purposes.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/ppsx